ringcentral/integration-blog/_posts/2019-03-30-build-js-library-with-webpack-ringcentral-c2d.md

 }
 ```

-In output config, `filename` and `path` define where to output your library. `config.library` and `config.libraryTarget` property tells webpack you are building a library not an app.
-And with `umd`, this library will support to used with CommonJS, AMD and as global variable.
-When this library is used with CDN script, it will export `RingCentralC2DInject` as global variable.
+In the output config, `filename` and `path` define where to the output of your library will be generated.
+The `config.library` and `config.libraryTarget` properties tell webpack that you are building a library not an app.
+With `umd` as the library target, this library will support being used with CommonJS, AMD and as global variable.
+When this library is used as CDN hosted script, it will export `RingCentralC2DInject` as global variable.

 With `libraryExport: 'default'`, webpack will add `default` in module exports.
 So you can use as `import RingCentralC2D from 'ringcentral-c2d'`.